 Call for Community Board Data Success Stories and Data Needs Use Cases

-At BetaNYC, for the past two months, we have been collaborating with the Manhattan Borough President’s Office to conduct research to better understand the information infrastructure that supports community boards in producing recommendations to the city.
-We have been documenting the existing information workflows within community boards, while also highlighting areas where improving the availability and accessibility of city information could further support community board operations.
-We have been doing this research in collaboration with community district offices; we have interviewed most of the district managers in Manhattan about how their boards use information to analyze issues and advance decision-making.
-We have also inquired district managers about the datasets and tools they would like to see more accessible to their board members.
+For the last three months, we have documented the existing information workflows within community boards, while highlighting opportunities for improvement — particularly, accessibility of city information that supports community board operations.
+To date, we have interviewed most of the district managers in Manhattan about their information flows, how they analyze issues, and advance decision-making.
+Additionally, we have interviewed district managers about the datasets and tools they would like to see more accessible to their board members.

-We are now seeking to solicit feedback from community board members themselves.
-To do so, we are sending out a survey to all community board members in New York City, and asking them to submit:
+NOW, we are seeking public feedback from community board members.
+To do so, we have a survey for all community board members in New York City, and asking for two stories:

 - A Data Success Story describing an instance when a committee or board member successfully used public data or tools to address an issue that came before the board